Imperium (2016 film)

 Imperium is a 2016 American crime thriller film starring Daniel Radcliffe as an FBI agent who goes undercover to investigate a possible conspiracy enacted by American white supremacists.
 The film also stars Toni Collette, Tracy Letts, Devin Druid, Pawel Szajda, Néstor Carbonell, and Sam Trammell.
 It was written and directed by Daniel Ragussis (in his feature film debut) from a story by former FBI agent Michael German.
-The film's title is taken from the 1948 pro-fascism book, Imperium: The Philosophy of History and Politics, which appears briefly in the movie.

 Imperium was released on August 19, 2016, in a limited release and through video on demand by Lionsgate Premiere.
 It received positive reviews from critics.

 Plot

 Nate Foster is a young FBI Special Agent working to uncover highly classified terrorist plots.
 After some illegally imported caesium-137 is stolen, Nate is recruited by Angela Zamparo, a fellow FBI Special Agent, who suspects the involvement of white supremacist groups.

 Through Zamparo's connections, Foster is introduced to a small group of Neo-Nazis led by Vince Sargent, a local leader who is familiar with their prime suspect, alt-right talk radio host Dallas Wolf.
 Wolf, a figurehead in the movement for his incendiary rhetoric, assembles a gathering of the largest and most influential groups in the northeast.
 With Sargent's introductions, Foster becomes ingratiated in the movement and meets Andrew Blackwell, the leader of a premier white supremacist militia, as well as gaining Wolf's attention by convincing him he can fund an expansion of his radio show.
 Foster also becomes fast friends with Gerry Conway, a white collar engineer and family man, also a white supremacist.

 After earning Blackwell's trust by saving him during an attack on a white power rally by antifascists, Foster is brought to a crude military complex operated by his militia.
 There, Blackwell reveals that he has blueprints for the municipal water network of Washington, D.C., and is plotting an attack.

 The FBI begins to suspect that Wolf and Blackwell are working together after Foster meets Wolf at his home and discovers that his house sets off Foster's Geiger counter.
 Foster attempts to integrate himself into a possible plot by offering Wolf a substantial financial investment.